Skillet Fried Potato Hash with Bacon and Eggs

 - 1 c. diced onion

-- 8 oz. bacon, trimmed mostly of its fat, diced into 1/2″ pieces
+- 8 oz. bacon trimmed of any large pieces of excess fat, diced into 1/4″ to 1/2″ pieces

 - 4 large eggs

-- 2 green onions, thinly sliced
+- 2 green onions thinly sliced (optional)

-Heat large cast iron skillet (mine is 12″ in diameter) over medium heat.
-Once skillet is heated, add remaining tablespoon vegetable oil and butter, spreading these across the skillet bottom.
-When vegetable oil and butter are hot, add seasoned potatoes, spreading them out into an even layer.
-Let potatoes sit, without stirring, until the bottoms get golden brown.
-Start peeking at potatoes after letting them sit for at least 10 minutes.
-This step will take awhile, up to 20 minutes.
-Then flip/stir the potatoes, add bacon and onion, and fold to incorporate.
-Resist stirring for awhile to let the potatoes get golden again.
-Once potatoes are soft in the centers and bacon is cooked to a chewy texture, tilt skillet and remove any excessive fat.
-Leave 1 to 2 tablespoons of pooled fat, as this will help the eggs cook.
-With a wooden spoon, make four wells in the potatoes mixture.
-Crack an egg into each well.
+- Once potatoes are soft in the centers and bacon is cooked to a chewy texture, tilt skillet and remove excessive fat.
+Leave 2 tablespoons of pooled fat, as this will help the eggs cook.
+Fold mixture and then quickly make four wells in it and crack an egg into each well.
 Fry until whites are set and eggs are cooked to your liking.
 Covering the pan will help cook the eggs faster, but you may lose some crispness in the potatoes.
-Remove from heat, sprinkle with additional salt and pepper if desired, plus green onion slices.
-Serve immediately.

 For more information about the American Egg Board, including recipes and nutritional information, visit their website.
 Also find them on these social media channels: Facebook, Twitter, Instagram, and Pinterest.